jishipp-repo/Team_Pascal/README.md

 ![alt text](https://github.com/jishipp-repo/Team_Pascal/blob/main/image.PNG)

-We will be using the ChestX-ray8 dataset which contains 108,948 frontal-view X-ray images of 32,717 unique patients.<br/>
+We will be using the ChestX-Ray dataset which contains 108,948 frontal-view X-ray images of 32,717 unique patients.<br/>
 * Each image in the data set contains multiple text-mined labels identifying 14 different pathological conditions.<br/>
 * We will use this data to develop a single model that will provide binary classification predictions for each of the 14 labeled pathologies.<br/>
 * In other words it will predict 'positive' or 'negative' for each of the pathologies.<br/>

+List of pathological conditions:
+- Atelectasis
+- Cardiomegaly
+- Consolidation
+- Edema
+- Effusion
+- Emphysema
+- Fibrosis
+- Hernia
+- Infiltration
+- Mass
+- Nodule
+- Pleural_Thickening
+- Pneumonia
+- Pneumothorax
+- No Finding